Loading Golf Stats...

 More Fantasy News

-Piercy fired a five-under 66 on Sunday at the Bermuda Championship to finish nine-under and tied for 14th.
+Piercy fired a three-under 68 on Sunday at the World Wide Technology Championship at Mayakoba to finish nine-under and tied for 40th.